OrienteerBAP/Orienteer-Guidebook/creating_a_database_and_configuring_its_properties.md

-# Creating a database and configuring its properties
+# Creating a Database and Configuring its Properties

 Database: tab with table which contains specific database parameters.